Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

             IS THAT MEANS I NEED TO COMMENT LIKE I'VE INSTALL BALABALA

+            I've comment out the packages that I've installed

 6. Use arithmetic, comparison, and logical operators

     1. Uses all three types of operators